-We are located at the rear of The Umbrella Community Centre, and share their beautiful town garden, with lots of space to sit in.
+We work in partnership with The Umbrella Community Centre, and share their beautiful community garden, with lots of space to sit in.

 I was born in Whitstable and am so pleased to be back here, after a stint living in Cambridge, helping to run the community cafe.
 I have done many different jobs in the past, including being the first Wren at sea!
 The Navy couldn’t keep me, but I feel really comfortable being at the helm of such a vibrant and friendly community café.